-The hobbies and interests section in your resume can be an important part of your resume in some situations.
-While many candidates include it in their resume, there is a little misconception of what should and what should not be included.
+The hobbies and interests section in your curriculum vitae can be an important part of your cv in some situations.
+While many candidates include it in their CV, there is a little misconception about what should and what should not be included.
 Your hobbies and interests should only be included if they are relevant.
-They can, for instance, help to demonstrate certain skills and competences or involve social and community activities.
+They can, for instance, help to demonstrate certain skills and competencies or involve social and community activities.
 This way, the recruiter can get clues about the person you are in real life as well as your interests.
 It’s recommended that you include them because it’s a great way of standing out from your competitors.
 It shows the employer a bit of your personality, hence giving you a higher chance at a job interview.

-Should you mention hobbies and interests in your resume?
+Should you mention hobbies and interests in your CV?

 First, the question has both yes and no answers.
-On the positive side, including hobbies in your resume can:
+On the positive side, including hobbies in your CV can:

 - Help you get your personality across to the employer which in some cases is an added advantage.

 - Bring out valuable skills depending on the industry you seek employment.